 Governor Luis Fortuño is a man of accomplishment, a man of renewal and a man of history.
 And on August 29, 2012; Fortuño spoke at the Republican National Convention reviving America’s love affair with real leadership, with hard work, and with tradition.

-Fortuño renewed America’s love affair with Ronald Reagan.
+Luis Fortuño renewed America’s love affair with President Ronald Reagan.

 Entering public service in 1993, Fortuño quickly made rank becoming Puerto Rico’s 1st Secretary of the Department of Economic Development & Commerce in 1994.
 Tasked with developing & implementing large-scale changes to Puerto Rico’s tax, labor, corporate and commercial codes led to Fortuño being awarded the Distinguished Executive of the Year, and the Public Servant of the Year in 1994.
 He was re-named Public Servant of the Year in 1995, and one year later took an active role in forming the Republican National Convention Platform.
 Fortuño was the first representative to successfully add “self-determination” and potential statehood for Puerto Rico to the platform.